Tom Harley: Port Adelaide experience (1998)

 Following their entry into the AFL in 1997, Port Adelaide drafted Harley to the club as part of their zone selections, which entitled them to recruit uncontracted players from the South Australian National Football League (SANFL) prior to the 1996 National Draft.
 He struggled to break into the Port Adelaide senior team, and often found himself playing in the SANFL reserves for Norwood during the 1997 season, where he helped the team reach the SANFL reserves Grand Final, where they were defeated by Port Adelaide.
 Harley's contributions in the reserves team throughout the year saw him promoted to the senior Norwood side, where he featured in two of their SANFL finals before missing selection for the senior SANFL Grand Final.

 Harley continued to ply his trade in the SANFL reserves during the 1998 season, before being rewarded mid-season with a senior team debut for Port Adelaide in round fourteen against Geelong.
 The team opted to use Harley sparingly off the bench, with Harley's only meaningful contribution being a late goal scored with his only kick for the game.
 Returning to the Norwood reserves team, Harley helped the team reach their second successive Grand Final appearance against Port Adelaide and capture the reserves premiership.
-However, after struggling to break into the senior side, Harley was traded to Geelong during the off-season for the 37th pick in the 1998 AFL Draft.
+However, after struggling to break into the senior side, Harley was traded to Geelong during the off-season for the 37th pick in the 1998 AFL draft.

 Mixed success (1999–2006)

 Harley made his debut for Geelong in round fourteen of the 1999 AFL season against Adelaide, and kept his position in the senior team for the final nine games of the home-and-away campaign.
 The following season, Harley helped Geelong achieve a 12-9-1 record to qualify for the finals series.
 Harley made his finals debut in the First Elimination Final against Hawthorn, where he gathered 7 disposals and took 2 marks in the clubs' nine-point loss.

 His consistency throughout the year, during which he played in all club fixture games for the first time in his career, was rewarded when he won the club's Most Determined and Dedicated Player Award.
 Harley made his 50th senior appearance for the club the following season, and again featured in all 22 games over the next two seasons.
-Despite the club's inability to qualify for the finals series, Harley's consistency in the backline was recognized with successive top-five placings in the club best and fairest award.
+Despite the club's inability to qualify for the finals series, Harley's consistency in the backline was recognised with successive top-five placings in the club best and fairest award.
 During this period Harley was also awarded the Coach's Award and Best Clubman Award respectively.